Startup Booted Fundraising Strategy

 Fast bridge, delayed valuation

-Good for speed and flexibility, but only if you understand total future conversion impact before stacking multiple instruments.
+Good for speed and flexibility.
+The most widely used form is Y Combinator's standard SAFE documents, but only use it if you understand total future conversion impact before stacking multiple instruments.
+For a deeper explainer, read understanding SAFEs vs priced equity rounds.

 Explicit ownership, explicit governance